 One of the most vibrant downtown areas in the world, the Chicago Loop is a must-visit on any trip to the Windy City.
 And, from Beaux-Arts beauties to modern-design miracles, the buildings in the Loop are a sight to behold.
 Luckily, the neighborhood is fairly compact, meaning that photographers and architecture buffs can see the highlights on foot.

 Ready to take a walk?
+Let’s go on an architecture tour of Chicago.

 Check out another architecturally stunning Chicago neighborhood in Pilsen.